Otago Optics Chapter

 Just like last year, this year's AGM doubled as a recruitment event.
 About 20 students attended, a lot of which became new members.
 A new executive was elected, and everyone enjoyed the pizza and drinks on the balcony of the Physics Common Room.
 A flash design for member shirts was revealed, and many members ordered themselves one.

-The executive members are Petra Fersterer (president), Jay Bhana (vice-president), Fan Hong (secretary), Rob McDonald (treasurer), Madhuri Kumari (web rep), Lewis Williamson (social rep) and Bianca Sawyer (general support).
+The executive members are Matthew Chilcott (president), Patrick Devane (vice-president), Jay Bhana (secretary), Helen Prime (treasurer), Jordan Clarke (web rep), Mathew Denys (social rep) and Petra Fersterer (general support).